Engaging students in conjecturing through homework in Real Analysis and Differential Equations: Student's Feedback

+for the first question in Table 2.
+This design was used since in the German school system there are six grades (similar to A--F in many english-speaking countries).
+Below we quantified the answers with values 1 to 6 from the left to the right.
+The questions and the outcome read then as follows.

-In the individual feedback the students mentioned explicitly, that the non-classical tasks encourage to study intensively (seven times mentioned), that they require to work independently (four times mentioned), and that they foster creativity (three times mentioned), e.g.:
+In their anonymous comments the students mentioned explicitly, that the discovery-oriented tasks encourage to study intensively (seven times mentioned), that they require to work independently (four times mentioned), and that they foster creativity (three times mentioned), e.g.:

-The students mentioned that the tasks are difficult (four times mentioned), e.g.:
+{}The students mentioned that the tasks are difficult (four times mentioned), e.g.:

-The answers however indicate that a suitable preparation by standard tasks helps to solve the non-classical tasks successfully.
+{}The answers however indicate that a suitable preparation by standard tasks helps to solve the discovery-oriented tasks successfully.
 Indeed, it was mentioned explicitly that the tasks are not helpful without suitable preparation (three times mentioned), but helpful if prepared properly (four times mentioned), e.g.:

-In view of the formal assessment, the students mentioned that the exercises are helpful to prepare for the oral exam (three times mentioned) but it was remarked that with these tasks it is difficult to obtain credit for grade improvement, e.g.:
+{}In view of the formal assessment, the students mentioned that the discovery-oriented problems are helpful to prepare for the oral exam (three times mentioned) but it was remarked that with these problems it is difficult to obtain credit for grade improvement, e.g.:

-It was pointed out that both types of exercises are important as they address different levels of understanding.
-In particular, the students mentioned that the tasks help to obtain a deeper understanding (seven times mentioned), e.g.:
+{}It was pointed out that both types of tasks are important as they address different levels of understanding.
+In particular, the students mentioned that the discovery-oriented tasks help to obtain a deeper understanding (seven times mentioned), e.g.: